Updated August 12, 2017

 My own experience is described in NEXUS card – a traveller’s “speed pass”.

-Is a NEXUS card worth it? $50 for five years of coverage?
+$50 for five years of coverage?
 If you travel a lot, it will be the best $50 travel expenditure you’ll ever make.
 Even if you travel just once a year, and your journeys involve busy U.S. airport hubs or border crossings, it will still be one of your best value-for-money travel expenses.

 What’s your experience travelling with a NEXUS card?